talk2viren/umermansoor.github.io/_posts/2016-05-15-7-deadly-sins-of-mobile-websites.md

 *Last time we had little success with one banner.
 This time, let's double up the banners.*

 ![Overlay ad gone wrong]({{ site.url }}/img/7deadly/9.jpg)
+*Double check ads to make sure they don't appear like these on smartphones.*

 Well there you have it, *The 7 deadly sins of mobile websites*.
 I hope you found this list useful.
 If you are guilty of committing these sins, don't feel bad.
 As [Robert Zoellick](https://en.wikipedia.org/wiki/Robert_Zoellick) said: